almagyabin/IS-477-Group-Project/docs/storage_organization.md

   env/                # requirements and environment files

 Naming Conventions:
-- All raw data uses original Kaggle filenames.
+- All raw data uses original filenames.
 - All processed files are stored as .parquet.
 - Workflow outputs are stored in results/.